wikimedia/operations-deployment-charts/charts/opentelemetry-collector/WMF-README.md

 UPGRADING.md and the examples/ directory.

-When importing chart version x.y.z from upstream, always change `version` in Chart.yaml to x.y.z-wmf.0.
-If subsequent WMF revisions are necessary after merging to the deployment-charts repo, bump the last component to x.y.z-wmf.1, etc.
+When importing a new chart version from upstream, prefer to use the upstream version number for the `version` field.
+If subsequent WMF revisions are necessary after merging to the deployment-charts repo, bump the patch version (e.g. 0.1.2 to 0.1.3) and ensure the upstream version number is commented correctly.

-Never merge `version: x.y.z` in the deployment-charts repo without a `-wmf.N` suffix, as the precedence ordering would be incorrect. (https://semver.org/#spec-item-11)
+If the new upstream version number is less than or equal to the current WMF version (according to https://semver.org/#spec-item-11) then you won't be able to use it, since it wouldn't roll out as an update.
+Instead you'll need to increment the patch number again, and in this case be extra-sure that the upstream version number is commented correctly.

+(For example: Suppose we vendored 0.1.0 from upstream, then amended it locally to 0.1.1 and 0.1.2.
+If upstream 0.1.1 came out next, we would have to vendor it as "0.1.3" -- but if 0.2.0 came out, we would be able to call it "0.2.0".)

 Changes from upstream: